mia-platform/documentation/docs/development_suite/set-up-infrastructure/create-project.md

 ## Step 1. **General**:

-In this section, you are required to insert the general information about your new project:
+In this step, you are required to insert the general information about your new project:

    * **Tenant** (*required*): you have to select, from a list of pre-configured Tenants, your Tenant, which enables you to keep the same configuration for different projects.